MemberJanuary 22, 2021 at 6:59 pm

 I’m using a Controllino Mega for a automation project.
 I have to control some doors and semaphores.
 All signals are 12VDC and the Controllino is powered with 12VDC.

 For example I have an emergency button normally closed, when I push it, the circuit opens leaving the input wire without any signal.

 The Controllino detects an input and the logic state stays on with an open wire.
 Its led is not fully on, but brights softly.
 When I close the circuit releasing the button, the bright is full, when I push it (opening the circuit) the bright the softer.

 Then I was woundering if the Controllino digital input needs a pull-down resistence or something like this like an Arduino, I did not find anything about these specification in the Controllino datasheet and honestly I would expect an automatic handling about input from a PLC, but maybe I’m wrong and I need a pull-down configuration too.

 What about to try doing contact to the input with a cable connected to 12v, and after connected to 0V, and check if the eratic state of the input is gone ?
 If so, it would mean, I think, that you need a pullup or pulldown resistor, depending to your project.
-Or maybe a switch connected for exemple NC to 12v and NO to 0V ?

-- This reply was modified 1 month ago by Franju.
+- This reply was modified 1 year, 10 months ago by Franju.
 Reason: orthographe

 Unfortunately I cannot have a SPDT switch to ground the signal when not pressed.
 Anyway finally I think I have solved using an extra external pulldown resistance of 10K.